-Note: DCD, DTR, DSR, RI signals that are not used for UART functions can be configured as GPIO using AT commands.
+DCD, DTR, DSR, RI signals that are not used for UART functions can be configured as GPIO using AT commands.

-Note: To avoid a back-powering effect, it is recommended to prevent any HIGH logic level signal from being applied to the module's digital pins when it is powered OFF or during an ON/OFF transition.
+To avoid a back-powering effect, it is recommended to avoid having any HIGH logic level signal applied to the digital pins of the module when it is powered OFF or during an ON/OFF transition.

-Note: For minimum implementations, only the TXD and RXD lines need be connected.
+For minimum implementations, only the TXD and RXD lines need be connected.
 The other lines can be left open provided a software flow control is implemented.

-Note: According to V.24, Rx/Tx signal names refer to the application side; therefore, on the LE910Cx side, these signal are in the opposite direction: TXD on the application side will be connected to the receive line (here named TXD/ RX_UART) of the LE910Cx serial port and vice versa for Rx.
+According to V.24, Rx/Tx signal names refer to the application side; therefore, on the LE910Cx side, these signal are in the opposite direction: TXD on the application side will be connected to the receive line (here named TXD/ RX_UART) of the LE910Cx serial port and vice versa for Rx.

-Note: The DTR pin is used to control the UART and system sleep

-Pulling the DTR pin down prevents the UART and the entire module from entering low power mode.
+The DTR pin is used to control the UART and system sleep Pulling the DTR pin low prevents the UART and the entire module from entering low power mode.